-Hepatic insufficiencyNo dosage adjustment is warranted in patients with mild to moderate hepatic impairment (Child Pugh A and Child Pugh B).In patients with severe hepatic impairment (Child Pugh C), the dose of Tygacil should be reduced to 25 mg every 12 hours following the 100 mg loading dose.
+Hepatic insufficiencyNo dosage adjustment is warranted in patients with mild to moderate hepatic impairment (Child Pugh A and Child Pugh B).In patients (including paediatrics) with severe hepatic impairment (Child Pugh C), the dose of Tygacil should be reduced by 50%.
+Adult dose should be reduced to 25 mg every 12 hours following the 100 mg loading dose.
 Patients with severe hepatic impairment (Child Pugh C) should be treated with caution and monitored for treatment response (see sections 4.4 and 5.2).

 Renal insufficiencyNo dosage adjustment is necessary in patients with renal impairment or in patients undergoing haemodialysis (see section 5.2).

-Method of administration:Tygacil is administered only by intravenous infusion over 30 to 60 minutes (see section 6.6).For instructions on reconstitution & dilution of the medicinal product before administration, see section 6.6.
+Method of administration:Tygacil is administered only by intravenous infusion over 30 to 60 minutes (see sections 4.4 and 6.6).Tigecycline should be preferably administered over a 60-minute length of infusion in paediatric patients (see section 4.4).For instructions on reconstitution & dilution of the medicinal product before administration, see section 6.6.